Capital Structure Bcom Notes

 3. Zero Trading on Equity: When the earning rate on equity share capital is equal to normal rate of return, it is the indication of zero trading on equity.

 Illustration 1.
 X Ltd. desires to purchase a machine costing ₹ 1,00,000 for a project, whose financing is to be done by raising ₹ 40,000 through issue of shares and ₹ 60,000 as debt at a cost of 10%.
 Another alternative is to raise ₹ 1,00,000 through issue of shares.
-Company’s tax rate is 40%.
+(Capital Structure Bcom Notes) Company’s tax rate is 40%.
 If the company’s earning capacity is 40% (before tax and interest) on total investment, examine the effect of trading on equity.

 Solution.
 Statement Showing the effect of Trading on Equity